Clinical Mental Health Counseling MS

 -

-What Can You Do with a Master's in Clinical Mental Health Counseling?
+What Can I Do with a Master's in Clinical Mental Health Counseling?

 A graduate degree in clinical mental health counseling will give you the knowledge and experience to move into an in-demand counseling profession.
 Clinical mental health counselors and addiction counseling specialists work in a variety of settings including private practice, education, healthcare and community agencies.